TEZv/TheOdinProjects/Tic-Tac-Toe/README.md

 <br>
 [Minimax is a function where the computer will simulate all future moves for the user and itself to determine the best possible move.
 The <a href="https://en.wikipedia.org/wiki/Minimax">here:)</a> wikipedia for `Minimax` contains pseudocode that took me a while to completely understand.
 This function is recursive and will continue to run until a winner is decided and then returns a score.]

+[`The function works in this perspective:` put a move down, see if it is a terminal value of a win by calling `Minimax`.<br>
+/Minimax\ has a score associated with it.<br><br>
+If it's a score, the board is marked with the move.
+If no score, then Minimax leaps to a section for the opposite player, where upon the board is marked, minimax is called upon itself and it's scored.<br><br>

+If there is no score, then it goes to a section for the current player, a mark is made and the board scored.

+When there is a terminal state, `it generates a score`, and the code can proceed past minimax rather than being called on itself repeatedly.
+Those scores are put in order to determine what is the optimal move at every step of the game.]

 # The Odin Project ASSIGNMENT